slayoffer/hindsight/openai-fitness-coach/README.md

 The agent will automatically:
 1. Identify what memories it needs
 2. Call the appropriate function tools
-3. Retrieve data from Memora
+3. Retrieve data from Hindsight
 4. Generate a personalized response

 ## 📊 Memory Types Retrieved

-The OpenAI Agent can retrieve different memory types from Memora:
+The OpenAI Agent can retrieve different memory types from Hindsight:

 - **World Facts** (`fact_type: "world"`): Workouts, meals, activities
 - **Agent Facts** (`fact_type: "agent"`): Goals, intentions